Jane Harding: Honours and awards

 Harding was elected a Fellow of the Royal Society of New Zealand in 2001.
 In the 2002 Queen's Birthday and Golden Jubilee Honours, she was appointed an Officer of the New Zealand Order of Merit, for services to paediatrics.
 She was awarded the Health Research Council of New Zealand's Beaven Medal in 2016.
 In 2017, Harding was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 In 2019, Harding received the Rutherford Medal, New Zealand's highest science honour, from the Royal Society of New Zealand.
 Also in 2019, Harding received the Supreme Award at the New Zealand Women of Influence Awards.
+In September 2023, New Zealand's national academy of sciences, the Royal Society Te Apārangi, announced she would be the Society's next president, beginning July 2024.

 In the 2020 Queen's Birthday Honours, Harding was promoted to Dame Companion of the New Zealand Order of Merit, for services to neonatology and perinatology.